simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 ## TLDR:

-1. Shebangs lines are added on top of command line files.
+1. Shebangs lines are added on top of command-line files.
 The line tells the system which executable has to be used to run the current file.
 The shebang line looks something like this:
   ```
   #!/usr/bin/env node
   ```